Prithu

 Prithu (Sanskrit: पृथु, Pṛthu, lit. "large, great, important, abundant") is a sovereign (chakravarti), featured in the Puranas.
 According to Hinduism, he is an avatar (incarnation) of the preserver god—Vishnu.
 He is also called Prithu, Prithi and Prithvi Vainya, literally, "Prithu — the son of Vena".

 Prithu is "celebrated as the first consecrated king, from whom the earth received her (Sanskrit) name, Prithvi."
 He is mainly associated with the legend of his chasing the earth goddess, Prithvi, who fled in the form of a cow and eventually agreed to yield her milk as the world's grain and vegetation.
 The epic Mahabharata, Vishnu Purana, and the Bhagavata Purana describe him as a part-avatar (incarnation) of Vishnu.

 Legends

-Birth

-The birth of Prithu is without female reproduction.
-Thus being a ayonija ("born without (the participation) of the yoni"), Prithu is untouched by desire and ego and can thus control his senses to rule with dharma.
+Prithu was born without female intervention(without a womb), thus being a ayonija ("born without (the participation) of the yoni"), Prithu is untouched by desire and ego and can thus control his senses to rule with dharma.

+The legend of Prithu is found in the epic Mahabharata and most Puranas; the Vishnu Purana, Bhagavata Purana and the Padma Purana are the most detailed.